MaksimRudnev/annotated/README.md

 ### For students:

 1. Set the location of the annotation file, by specifying `annotated.source` option, for example, a folder "collection": `options(annotated.source="collection")`.
-2. Run `annotated(some unquoted call to a function)` and enjoy your
+2. Run `annotated(some unquoted call to a function)` and enjoy.

 ## Pros

 Speed and simplicity.
+Annotations are processed as warnings, so in R studio and in raw R they are printed in different color, which makes them easier to understand.

 ## Recommendation